Venezuela profile - Timeline

 2009 November - The diplomatic row escalates after the Colombian government and the US sign their long-trailed deal on the use of Colombia's military bases.
 President Chavez orders 15,000 troops to the Colombian border, citing increased violence by Colombian paramilitary groups.

-2010 January - President Chavez devalues the bolivar, by 17% against the US dollar for "priority" imports and by 50% for items considered non-essential, to boost revenue from oil exports.
+2010 January - President Chavez devalues the bolivar, by 17% against the US dollar for "priority" imports and by 50% for items considered non-essential, to boost revenue from oil exports after economy shrank 5.8% in last quarter of 2009.

 Six TV channels taken off air for breaking rules on transmitting government material.

-2010 July - Venezuela cuts diplomatic ties with Colombia after being accused of harbouring Farc rebels.
+2010 July - Venezuela briefly cuts diplomatic ties with Colombia after being accused of harbouring Farc rebels.

-2010 December - Parliament grants Mr Chavez special powers to deal with the aftermath of devastating floods, which critics say will turn the country into a near-dictatorship.
+2010 December - Parliament grants President Chavez special powers to deal devastating floods, prompting opposition fears of greater authoritarianism.

-2011 June - Mr Chavez begins a year-long course of cancer treatment in Cuba, which includes several extended stays there and a reduced workload.
+2011 June - President Chavez begins year-long course of cancer treatment in Cuba, including several extended stays and reduced workload.

 2011 November - Government introduces price controls on many basic goods in an attempt to curb the 27% annual inflation rate, one of the highest in the world.
 Initial price controls on a few basic goods were imposed in 2003.

 2011 December - Venezuela hosts the inaugural meeting of the Community of Latin American and Caribbean States (Celac), which aims to challenge the US-based Organisation of American States for regional primacy.
-It excludes the US, Canada, the Netherlands, and British and Danish dependencies, but includes Cuba.
+It excludes the US, Canada, the Netherlands, and British and Danish dependencies, but includes Cuba, which is not a member of the Organisation of American States.

 2012 April - Government extends price controls on more basic goods in the battle against inflation.
 President Chavez threatens to expropriate companies that do not comply with the price controls.